 Distributions are payable as set out in the Fund's product disclosure statement.
 Such distributions are determined by the responsible entity of the Fund.
-Distributable income includes capital gains arising from the disposal of financial assets and liabilities held for trading.
-Unrealised gains and losses on financial assets and liabilities held for trading that are recognised as income are transferred to net assets attributable to unitholders and are not assessable and distributable until realised.
+Distributable income includes capital gains arising from the disposal of financial assets and liabilities at fair value through profit or loss.
+Unrealised gains and losses on financial assets and liabilities at fair value through profit or loss that are recognised as income are transferred to net assets attributable to unitholders and are not assessable and distributable until realised.
 Capital losses are not distributed to unitholders but are retained to be offset against any realised capital gains.